 Specialization matters because the world is a complicated place these days.
-Granted, 5,000 years ago, you could get your medical treatment from the same guy who was also a specialist in fortune telling.
-But today the guy who has spent 20 years learning brain surgery has not had the opportunity to learn much about anything else.
+Granted, 500 years ago, you could get your medical treatment from the same guy who was also a carpenter who moonlighted as a fortune teller .
+But those days of easy expertise are gone.
+Today the guy who has spent 20 years learning brain surgery has not had the opportunity to learn much about anything else.

 I commend Baba Ramdev for his vocal opposition to crooked politicians and for his fight against public corruption.
 I fully support him in his attempt to mobilize his supporters to kick the corrupt out of power.
 But with equal force I oppose his “buy Indian only” demand, his “no Western medicine” demand, his “go organic” demand, his “train Indian scientists in Hindi and regional languages” demand, and his ““cure” gay people through breathing” demand.
 In the interests of keeping this post short, I will not go into the details of why those things are silly at best.
 Perhaps I could be persuaded to go into them later.
 For now, I will make a few general points only.

-“Wait a bleeding minute,” you may object.
+“Hey, wait a bleeding minute,” you may object.
 “Baba Ramdev is a free citizen of a free country with freedom of speech.
 He has a right to express his views on whatever topic he fancies.”
-Becoming indignant, you may ask, “Who died and made you in charge of deciding what Baba should say and not say?
+Indignantly you may ask, “Who died and made you in charge of deciding what Ramdev Baba should or should not say?
 What about that freedom of speech that you constantly go on about?
 And haven’t I read you holding forth on a number of topics on this very blog when all you know is a bit of economics?”

 Fair enough, I will answer.
 Here’s my point number two.

 I can afford to be careless because what I say has nearly zero impact.
-With his immense following, Baba Ramdev can be a force for great good or for great harm.
+With his immense following, Baba Ramdev can definitely be a force for some good but he could do great harm too.
 He has to be very very circumspect in what he says and does.